johnkerl/miller/docs6/file-formats.rst

 etc. and I just log them as needed.
 Then later, I can use ``grep``, ``mlr --opprint group-like``, etc. to analyze my logs.

-See :doc:`reference` regarding how to specify separators other than the default equals-sign and comma.
+See :doc:`reference-main-io-options` regarding how to specify separators other than the default equals-sign and comma.

 .. _file-formats-nidx: